OSProjects25/Project2/README.md

 - Each process in `processes.txt` becomes a `ProcessThread`.
 - The program reads: `pid arrival burst priority`.
-- Each thread “runs” by sleeping for its burst time.
+- Each process thread acts as a **consumer** in the Producer-Consumer simulation.
+- Processes consume items from a shared buffer based on their burst time.
-- Output shows when each process starts and finishes.
+- Output shows when each process starts, acquires locks, and finishes.

 ### Example:
 Process 1 started.